neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 You can later remove it and have it garbage collected, or to "commit", re-point the branch to the new timeline.

-If we want to have a worktree and "zenith checkout/commit" concept, we can emulate that with a temporary timeline.
-Create the temporary timeline at "zenith checkout", and have "zenith commit" modify the branch to point to the new timeline.
+If we want to have a worktree and "neon checkout/commit" concept, we can emulate that with a temporary timeline.
+Create the temporary timeline at "neon checkout", and have "neon commit" modify the branch to point to the new timeline.